-Multiple Channels - If a stream has multiple channels within the assessment area, collect embeddedness data from 5 equidistant points across the largest (by volume) channel.
+Multiple Channels - If a stream has multiple channels within the assessment area, collect embeddedness data from five equidistant points across the largest (by volume) channel.

-Crossings - Under many bridges and in some culverts it will still be possible to measure the substrate embeddedness.
+Crossings - Under many bridges and in some culverts, it will still be possible to measure the substrate embeddedness.
 When circumstances prevent the direct observation of embeddedness, it may be possible to assume or infer the values for the transects in the culvert or under the bridge.
-For example, if a culvert clearly has a uniform metal or concrete bottom (streambed) with no alluvial substrate then all of the embeddedness measures can be assumed to be '0'.
+For example, if a culvert clearly has a uniform metal or concrete bottom (streambed) with no alluvial substrate then the embeddedness measures should be recorded as "100."
 For a transect location where embeddedness cannot be measured or reasonably assumed (as described above) then the entry should be left blank.